jugshaurya/showcase/mdx-blogs/cpp.md

 - What are the goals of practicing? - ○ Simulate real-world interview - ○ Identify and improve weaknesses - ○ Become comfortable with the tools and systems - ○ Avoid Rehashing what you’re already good at

-* Simulate real-world interview - ● Hand write code - ● Talk out loud as you go - ● Test your code by hand - ● Apply the strategies - 1.
+* Simulate real-world interview - ● Handwrite code - ● Talk out loud as you go - ● Test your code by hand - ● Apply the strategies - 1.
 Understand the problem [3-5 minutes] - Make sure that you really know what is being asked.
 Take your time here. - Go through the example inputs and outputs.
 How does the input get that output? - 2.
 Find a brute force solution [5 minutes] - 3.
 Optimize your solution [15 minutes] - 4.
 Code your solution [15 minutes] - When you get to coding, it should just be “translating” the work you’ve already done - 5.
 Test your solution [5 minutes]
 * Your interviewer wants to help you
-  ○ The toughest interviews are when I try to help someone and they won’t let me .Don’t try to prove yourself ● Only your interviewer really knows what they are looking for ● It’s an easy way to get them to like you
+  ○ The toughest interviews are when I try to help someone and they won’t let me.
+Don’t try to prove yourself ● Only your interviewer really knows what they are looking for ● It’s an easy way to get them to like you